-The correct techniques of external chest compression and mouth-to-mouth resuscitation.
-Recognition of early warning signs, risk factors and symptoms.
+The correct techniques of external chest compression and mouth-to-mouth resuscitation are stressed.
+Students learn to recognize early warning signs, risk factors and symptoms.
 Students who successfully pass the course, after being evaluated by an authorized CPR instructor, will receive certification through the American National Red Cross.
-1 credit